4e1e0603/4e1e0603/README.md

 ~ I’m working hard to get this profile to a readable state.
 The expected date is the end of 2023.

-~ I want to thank all of my follower's!
+~ I want to thank all of my followers!